 “I was excited to explore the broader scope of what science is, and the specialties that I had never considered before,” says Lam.
 “I also learned so much from the other students about their own interests and cultures.”

-Benea, Hu, Lam and Liu were among 340 students admitted to the prestigious program, which aims to inspire the next generation of innovators.
+Benea, Hu, Lam and Liu were among 340 students admitted to the prestigious program in 2018, which aims to inspire the next generation of innovators.
 The initiative provides undergraduate students with hands-on summer research opportunities at premier educational and research institutions around the world.
 There, participants receive mentorship from world-renowned scientists and deepen their understanding of medical biotechnology through cutting-edge research.

-Now studying at the University of Western Ontario (UWO), University of Calgary, UWO and Princeton University respectively, Benea, Hu, Lam and Liu agree that their time in the Amgen Scholars Program offered them one-of-akind scientific experiences.
+Students of the University of Western Ontario (UWO), University of Calgary, UWO and Princeton University respectively, Benea, Hu, Lam and Liu agree that their time in the Amgen Scholars Program offered them one-of-a kind scientific experiences.

 “Amgen Scholars offered us the opportunity to learn how to be successful in a lab – tackling complicated questions while navigating differences in language and culture,” says Liu.
 “The program encouraged a spirit of treasure hunting, so helped us explore new ideas of what science is, and how that applies to our careers and life experience to come.”

-In 2019, the University of Toronto will host the first Canadian edition Amgen Scholars Program.
-It will also extend to four locations in both Asia and North America, including Kyoto University, the National University of Singapore, Tsinghua University, and the University of Tokyo.
-The application process for the 2019 program is open until Feb.
-1, 2019, and as Benea says, it’s a once-in-a-lifetime learning opportunity.
+In 2019, the University of Toronto hosted the first Canadian Amgen Scholars Program.
+The Asia Amgen Scholars Program was also extended to include four locations, including Kyoto University, the National University of Singapore, Tsinghua University, and the University of Tokyo.

 “I was hesitant about the competition at first,” she said, “but am so glad I gave it a shot.
 I never imagined just how much learning I would do – about both science and other people.”